PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Experiments

 \paragraph{Physical coherence.} Due to the chaotic and rapidly diverging nature of turbulent flows, comparing a single predicted frame or a short sequence to the ground truth is not meaningful.
 Research in turbulence instead focuses on the flow's inherently reproducible statistical properties \citep{pope2001turbulent, davidson2015turbulence}.
 Given a possibly infinitely long trajectory $\bm{u}_{[0,t]}$, we follow a common notation in fluid dynamics and decompose $\bm{u}_{[0,t]}$ into a \emph{time-averaged mean} component $\overline{\bm{u}} \coloneqq \lim_{t \rightarrow \infty} \frac1t \sum_{i=1}^t \bm{u}_i$ and a turbulent fluctuation component $\bm{u}'_{[0,t]}$, such that $\bm{u}_{[0,t]} = \overline{\bm{u}} + \bm{u}'_{[0,t]}$.
 The \emph{variance over time} is denoted as $\overline{\bm{u}'^2} \coloneqq \lim_{t \rightarrow \infty} \frac1t \sum_{i=1}^t (\bm{u}_i - \overline{\bm{u}})^2$.
 Further, we define \(E(k)\) as the \emph{mean kinetic energy spectrum}.
 While these metrics are defined over an infinite-time, in practice they are computed over a large, finite horizon.

-\paragraph{Probe constellations.} The model was trained with 25 randomly sampled probe points for each data point in a batch.
-At inference, we investigate the two probe point constellations depicted in Figure \ref{fig:probes}. \emph{Grid}: A 10×10 grid of 100 probe points evenly spaced across the domain (see Figure \ref{fig:grid}). \emph{Vertical}: A linear arrangement of 25 probe points positioned at the 3/4 axial location of the domain (see Figures \ref{fig:vertical}).
+\paragraph{Probe constellations.} The model is trained using 25 random probe points that are resampled for each data point and every iteration.
+At inference, we investigate the two fixed probe point constellations depicted in Figure \ref{fig:probes}. \emph{Grid}: A 10×10 grid of 100 probe points evenly spaced across the domain (see Figure \ref{fig:grid}). \emph{Vertical}: A linear arrangement of 25 probe points positioned at the 3/4 axial location of the domain (see Figures \ref{fig:vertical}).
 In both configurations, an additional probe point is placed at the center of the inlet of the jet to capture the inlet velocity.